-On the road between Udaipur and Jodhpur, tucked away in a magnificent valley in the Avaralli hills, there stands a gem of architectural virtuosity: the Jain temple of Chaturmukha, one of the largest and finest Jain temples in India and an architectural marvel.The building is so richly and densely decorated that the gaze pans in amazement across the omnipresent intricate carvings.
+On the road between Udaipur and Jodhpur, tucked away in a magnificent valley in the Avaralli hills, there stands a gem of architectural virtuosity: the Jain temple of Ranakpur, one of the largest Jain temples in India.The building is so richly and densely decorated that the gaze pans in amazement across the omnipresent intricate carvings.

-The Ranakpur temple complex comprises several temples and is one of the five major pilgrimage sites of the Jain faith.
+The Ranakpur temple complex comprises several temples and is one of the five major pilgrimage sites of the Jain faith along with

 The main temple, the Adinath temple, was built in the 15th century on the orders of a rich merchant, Dharna Sah.
 He had a vision of the completed temple at the site, recruited an architect called Depa and asked King Kumbha for help.
 The king gave him the land and the necessary help.